SnosMe/awakened-poe-trade/pages/download.md

 permalink: /download
 ---

+You can download Awakened Poe Trade here.
+Any other mirrors are not known to the developer, downloading from them may be unsafe.

 | Download | Automatic update | Startup time |
 |----------|------------------|--------------|
 | [Windows (installer)]({{ site.github.releases_url }}/download/v{{ site.app_version }}/Awakened-PoE-Trade-Setup-{{ site.app_version }}.exe) | ✔ | Fast |